browned-eye/portfolio/README.md

 ##This is a github repo for my portfolio, [janineheiser.com](http://www.janineheiser.com)

-###To create this app, I used sintra for the backend and angular for the front end.
+###To create this app, I used Sinatra for the backend and Angularjs for the front end.